How it works

 - Analysis - The AI analyzes the issue and surrounding code

-- Notification - cubic updates the original comment with a link to the fix PR
+- Notification - cubic updates the original comment with the commit or PR details

 - Targeted changes - Only the code needed to address the specific issue